 senior lecturer at Department of Cultural Anthropology and Ethnology, Cultural Anthropology

-Mats Utas is the head of the department’s master programme.
-He is a cultural/social anthropologist specialised primarily in conflict studies, and secondarily urban studies.
-He is currently working on a project focusing on circular migration funded by the Swedish Research Council.
+Mats Utas is a cultural/social anthropologist specialised primarily in conflict studies, and secondly urban studies.
+He is currently working on two projects, one focusing on circular migration and the other on research brokers in conflict studies.
+Both projects are funded by the Swedish Research Council.

 Keywords: conflict research africa human security democratization ex-combatants liberia west africa sierra leone civil wars post war socities gender and conflict youth and marginality child soldiers urban violence election violence urban poverty social marginalisation radicalisation social marginality